Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Oktober 2024 19.48.30 UTC
+- WIB: Rabu, 23 Oktober 2024 20.30.57 UTC
-- WITA: Rabu, 23 Oktober 2024 20.48.30 UTC
+- WITA: Rabu, 23 Oktober 2024 21.30.57 UTC
-- WIT: Rabu, 23 Oktober 2024 21.48.30 UTC
+- WIT: Rabu, 23 Oktober 2024 22.30.57 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: nature
+Kategori: friendship